mui/mui-x/docs/src/pages/components/data-grid/filtering/filtering.md

 <p class="description">Easily filter your rows based on one or several criteria.</p>

-> ⚠️ The `DataGrid` can only filter the rows according to one criterion at the time.
->
-> To use multi-filtering, you need to upgrade to the [Pro plan](https://mui.com/store/items/material-ui-pro/)

 The filters can be modified via the grid interface in several ways:

 - By opening the column menu and clicking the _Filter_ menu item.